shafali03/CV/README.md

 I'm Shafique a front end developer based in High Wycombe, and I love creating fun, innovative, accessible and fast website.
 In the past, I've worked in the pharmaceutical industry.
 While working in healthcare, I have discovered numerous opportunities which can provide an active service for the NHS by utilising technology.
 I have spoken to senior management about how unused medicines can effectively distribute from one ward to another, which has the potential of saving up to £20,000 a month, and I received positive feedback for my innovative thinking and my initiative.

 I was obsessed with coding when I created my first website using HTML, CSS and JavaScript since then I've fallen in love with coding and never looked back.
 I'm an enthusiastic front end developer worked as a freelancer before joining Makers.
-A highly motivated person who has an immense will to learn I'm looking for challenging projects working as front end developer.
+A highly motivated person who has an immense will to learn I'm looking for challenging projects to work as front end developer.

 <a name="skill-id"></a>